Various approaches to products of residue currents: Formulation of the general results

 where $dV$ is the (normalized) Fubini-Study volume form and $A$ is holomorphic with $A(0)=1$.
 It follows that

-Elaborating this formula and using Theorem 1 in \cite{HasamArkiv} one can show Theorem \ref{lambda-main} in the case of trivial $E_j$:s with trivial metrics.
+Elaborating this formula and using \cite[Theorem 1]{HasamArkiv} one can show Theorem~\ref{lambda-main} in the case of trivial $E_j$ with trivial metrics.
 The general case can probably also be handled in a similar manner but the computations become more involved and we prefer to give direct proofs. \end{remark}